zestyyyz/zestyyyz.github.io/README.md

-I USE POP OS and macos BTW
+I use fedora kde and macos high sierra on the daily